Particular/ServicePulse/docs/frontend/audit-capability-card.md

 Start from the shared frontend mocking workflow in `docs/frontend/testing-basics.md`, then select one of the audit scenarios below.

+For the shared meaning of single-region and multi-region instance topologies, use `docs/frontend/platform-health-page.md` as the canonical reference.
+This page documents only the auditing-specific layer on top.

 #### Available Audit Scenarios

 | Scenario                   | Status                  | Badge          | Button        | Description                                                       | Indicators      |